Chick lit books feature plucky protagonists, witty banter, and adorable love stories. Here are the best of the best!

 I recently discovered these two friends turned authors and I’m devouring everything they write!
 In this book, Millie and her group of guy friends turn to online dating to find plus-ones for an upcoming event.
 Just before they get started though, she hooks up with one of them in a mutually agreed upon one-time only event!
 Well, at least they both think they’re better off as just friends…

 What are your favorite chick lit books?
-Would you add any title to this best chick lit guide?
+Would you add any title to this best chick lit books guide?
 If you don’t read this genre, tell us why not!